software-students-fall2024/4-containers-all-stars-v4/README.md

 ## Description

 This project is an interactive digit recognition application.
-Users can draw numbers on the UI, which are instantly classified by a Convolutional Neural Network (CNN) trained on the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
+Users can draw numbers on the UI, which are instantly classified by a Convolutional Neural Network (CNN) pre-trained on the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
 The application also has a statistics dashboard where users can view the model's performance.
-The system also stores all user inputs in MNIST-compatible format, creating a valuable dataset for future potential model training.
+User inputs are stored in MNIST-compatible format, creating a valuable dataset for future potential model training.

 ## Team Members